bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for AndroidNoneiOS Safari14.5+Chrome for Android90+Android WebView90+Samsung Internet15.0+Opera Mobile64+

-[Range/endContainer](https://developer.mozilla.org/en-US/docs/Web/API/Range/endContainer "The Range.endContainer read-only property returns the Node within which the Range ends.
-To change the end position of a node, use the Range.setEnd() method or a similar one.")
+[Range/endContainer](https://developer.mozilla.org/en-US/docs/Web/API/Range/endContainer 'The Range.endContainer read-only property returns the Node within which the Range ends.
+To change the end position of a node, use the Range.setEnd() method or a similar one.')

 In all current engines.